AHIRAJ-K/fpga-miniproject-nielit/04-bitstream/Readme.md

 1. Open **Vivado Hardware Manager**
 2. Connect your FPGA development board via **JTAG**
 3. Add the hardware target and establish the connection
-4. Load and program the FPGA using `miniproject.bit`
+4. Load and program the FPGA using `Miniproject.bit`
 5. Observe the output through **ChipScope** or external output pins (as configured)

 ---